waleedahmed0710/makeitwave.com/docs/data/docs/products/shared-rst/legalandsafety.rst

    :header-rows: 0

    * - .. image::	images/logo.png
+     - **Company Logo**

-     - and other Wave trademarks and logos are the properties of Wave in various jurisdictions.
+The above logo and other Wave trademarks and logos are the properties of Wave in various jurisdictions.
 Other trademarks and logos mentioned below are the properties of their respective owners.

 **Legal Disclaimer**